-The constant and painful rise in food prices makes it hard for a food truck owner to think of anything else.
-The United States Department of Agriculture predicts increases of 1.25 to 1.75 percent for all food prices in 2014.
-This makes a dent in your bottom line and forces you to consider alternatives to offset the additional expense.
-There is potential in many different areas to lessen the pain especially as the price changes vary dramatically and customer psychology is lopsided and not rational.
+Constant and painful rising food prices makes it hard for a food truck owner to think of anything else.
+The United States Department of Agriculture reported increases of 1.25 to 1.75 percent for all food prices in 2014.
+This puts a dent in your bottom line and forces you to consider alternatives to offset the additional expense.
+There is potential in many areas to lessen the pain especially as the price changes vary dramatically and customer psychology is lopsided and not rational.

 Buy in Bulk